AppsFlyerSDK/appsflyer-capacitor-plugin/docs/DMA.md

 ```

 ## setConsentDataV2 (Recommended API for Manual Consent Collection) - since 6.16.2
-🚀 **Why Use setConsentDataV2?**
+🚀 **Why Use setConsentDataV2?**</br>
 The setConsentDataV2 API is the new and improved way to manually provide user consent data to the AppsFlyer SDK.

-It replaces the now deprecated setConsentData method, offering several improvements:
+It replaces the now deprecated setConsentData method, offering several improvements:</br>
-✅ **Simpler and More Intuitive:** Accepts a single object (AFConsentOptions), making it easier to manage.
+✅ **Simpler and More Intuitive:** Accepts a single object (AFConsentOptions), making it easier to manage.</br>
-✅ **Includes an Additional Consent Parameter:** Now supports hasConsentForAdStorage to give users more granular control over their data.
+✅ **Includes an Additional Consent Parameter:** Now supports hasConsentForAdStorage to give users more granular control over their data.</br>
-✅ **Enhanced Clarity**: Allows explicit null values, indicating when users have not provided consent instead of forcing defaults.
+✅ **Enhanced Clarity**: Allows explicit null values, indicating when users have not provided consent instead of forcing defaults.</br>
-✅ **Future-Proof:** Designed to be aligned with evolving privacy regulations and best practices.
+✅ **Future-Proof:** Designed to be aligned with evolving privacy regulations and best practices.</br>

 If your app previously used setConsentData, it is highly recommended to migrate to setConsentDataV2 for a more flexible and robust solution.